balena-io/docs/pages/using/wifi.md

 ###Changing your SSID and/or Passphrase

 On the Raspberry Pi and Beaglebone, it is possible to change your wifi SSID or Passphrase after downloading the `.img`.

 Currently this can be done by editing the `config.json`.
 This file can be found in the `resin-conf` partition on the SD card for most devices, except the Beaglebone Black and the Intel Edison.
 For the Beaglebone Black it can be found in the `flash-conf` partition.
 For the Intel Edison it can be found in in `resin-conf` once you have mounted the `config.img`.

-__Note:__ For both the Beaglebone black and the Intel Edison, you can only change this the wifi configuration **before you provision** the device.
-Trying to change these settings after provisioning will have no affect.
+__Note:__ For both the Beaglebone Black and the Intel Edison, you can only change the wifi configuration **before you provision** the device.
+Trying to change these settings after provisioning will have no effect.

 In the `config.json` file edit the section called `files` with whatever `SSID` and `passphrase` you need.